 Managed Mysql specifics

-You can find all the specific options for Mysql by using the CLI help as such:
+You can find all the specific options for MySQL by using the CLI help:

 exo dbaas create --help-mysql